joplin/plugin-templates/README.md

 | `{{bowm}}` | Date of the beginning of the week (when week starts on Monday) | |
 | `{{bows}}` | Date of the beginning of the week (when week starts on Sunday) | |

-> **NOTE**: all dates are formatted based on your Joplin settings in `General > Date Format`
+> **NOTE**: All dates are formatted based on your Joplin settings in `General > Date Format`

 #### Custom variables
 You can also define custom variables in your template that prompt you to enter a value when you use the template.
 For example in the following example the name and color variables will prompt you each time you use the template:

 ```markdown
 ---